bknepper/bknepper.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a senior at UC Berkeley in my final semester double majoring in physics and philosophy and minoring in mathematics.
-My research interests generally lie at the intersections of quantum information science, non-equilibrium many-body physics, and fundamental physics, in both theory and experiment.
+My research interests lie at the intersections of quantum information science, high energy physics, and non-equilibrium many-body physics, in both theory and experiment.

 I am currently a student research employee at Lawrence Berkeley National Laboratory working with Dr. Daniel Carney in the [Quantum Measurements Group](https://quantum-measurement.lbl.gov/).
 Most recently, I have been engaged in a theoretical honors bachelor's thesis on quantum measurements in holographic quantum gravity.
 Part of this work will involve simulating a quantum information scrambling on superconducting qutrits in collaboration with the [Advanced Quantum Testbed](https://aqt.lbl.gov/).
 Previously, I performed particle physics simulations for the upcoming quantum sensing experiment [QuIPS (Quantum Invisible Particle Sensor)](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.4.010315).